 De-replication is the process of identifying sets of genomes that are the “same” in a list of genomes, and removing all but the “best” genome from each redundant set.
-How similar genomes need to be to be considered “same”, how to determine which genome is “best”, and other important decisions are discussed in Choosing parameters
+How similar genomes need to be to be considered “same”, how to determine which genome is “best”, and other important decisions are discussed in Important Concepts

 A common use for genome de-replication is the case of individual assembly of metagenomic data.
 If metagenomic samples are collected in a series, a common way to assemble the short reads is with a “co-assembly”.
 That is, combining the reads from all samples and assembling them together.
 The problem with this is assembling similar strains together can severely fragment assemblies, precluding recovery of a good genome bin.
 An alternative option is to assemble each sample separately, and then “de-replicate” the bins from each assembly to make a final genome set.

 - Assemble each sample separately using your favorite assembler.
 You can also perform a co-assembly to catch low-abundance microbes

 - Bin each assembly (and co-assembly) separately using your favorite binner

 - Pull the bins from all assemblies together and run dRep on them

 - Perform downstream analysis on the de-replicated genome list

 See the publication To Dereplicate or Not To Dereplicate? for an outside perspective on the pro’s and con’s of dereplication